Glioblastoma Study Shows 50% Survival Rate After 5 Years

 Eight of 16 patients participating in a study of an experimental immune system therapy directed against the most aggressive malignant brain tumors - glioblastoma multiforme - survived longer than five years after diagnosis, according to Cedars-Sinai researchers, who presented findings Nov.
 23 at the Fourth Quadrennial Meeting of the World Federation of Neuro-Oncology.

-Seven of the 16 participants still are living, with length of survival ranging from 60.7 to 82.7 months after diagnosis.
-Six of the patients also were "progression free" for more than five years, meaning the tumors did not return or require more treatment during that time.
-Four participants still remain free of disease with good quality of life at lengths ranging from 65.1 to 82.7 months following diagnosis.
+Seven of the 16 participants still live, with survival lengths ranging from 60.7 to 82.7 months after diagnosis.
+Six patients were also "progression-free" for more than five years, meaning the tumors did not return or require more treatment.
+Four participants remain free of disease with good quality of life at lengths ranging from 65.1 to 82.7 months following diagnosis.
 One patient who remained free of brain cancer for five years died of leukemia.

 The original clinical trial - a Phase I study designed to evaluate safety - included 16 patients with glioblastoma multiforme enrolled between May 2007 and January 2010 by researchers at Cedars-Sinai's Johnnie L. Cochran, Jr. Brain Tumor Center.

-The experimental treatment consists of a vaccine, ICT-107, intended to alert the immune system to the existence of cancer cells and activate a tumor-killing response.
+The experimental treatment consists of a vaccine, ICT-107, intended to alert the immune system to cancer cells and activate a tumor-killing response.
 It targets six antigens involved in the development of glioblastoma cells.